-Consider a source in the region z < 0 that generates a waveguide mode.
+Sources in the region z < 0 generates a waveguide mode.
 The region z < 0 is assumed to be filled with a lossless material with parameters ε_1 and μ_1 , while the region z > 0 is filled with a lossless material with ε_2 and μ_2 , see figure 5.13.
 Determine the reflection and transmission coefficients for the waves.